-Kerala professor’s sexist remark on students’ triggers ‘watermelon protests’ in Kozhikode; here’s the full story
+Kerala professor’s sexist remark on students triggers ‘watermelon protests’ in Kozhikode; here’s the full story

-A sexist remark by a professor at a teachers’ training college in Kerala’s Kozhikode has sparked a unique protest by the students at the institute.
-The offensive remark by the professor at the Farook Training College that Muslim girls were not wearing the hijab properly and “intentionally exposing their chests like ‘sliced watermelon'” has triggered widespread protests over alleged moral policing across the state by students.
+A sexist comment by a teachers’ training college professor in Kozhikode, Kerala has sparked a unique demonstration by the students at the varsity.
+The offensive comment by the teacher at the Farook Training College that Muslim girls were not wearing hijab properly instead they are “intentionally exposing their chests like ‘sliced watermelon'” has sparked extensive protests over alleged moral policing across the state by the students.
+The students have named the protest as ‘watermelon protest’.

 In a unique form of protest, female students from across the state are posting photographs posing with watermelons to call out the professor over his remarks.
 Student organisations demonstrated outside Farook Training College, where Jouhar Munavvir T teaches, seeking action against him.
 The student bodies said that they will send watermelon slices to the teacher in a fashion similar to the ‘Pink Chaddi’ campaign.